 - In an effort to minimize illness at school we are asking that parents check on the health of their children daily prior to sending them to school.

 Free Grab n Go Meals

-East Greenbush CSD is offering free Grab n Go meals to our families in need during this temporary school closing.
+East Greenbush CSD is offering free Grab n Go meals to our families in need through August 28.
 Donald P. Sutherland and Red Mill Elementary Schools have been designated as the two pickup sites.